-Governance & Peace Reforming Institutions & Advancing Peace
+Governance, Regional Cooperation, & Peace Reforming Institutions & Advancing Regional Cooperation and Peace

-Through local, regional, and global efforts, the SDSN promotes a comprehensive vision of SDG 16: Peace, Justice, and Strong Institutions.
-We recognize peace, justice, and institutional strength as critical pillars of a just and sustainable future.
+Through coordinated local, regional, and global engagement, the SDSN advances a holistic vision of SDG 16: Peace, Justice and Strong Institutions.
+Peace, justice, and effective institutions are recognized as foundational pillars of a fair, inclusive, and sustainable future.
+At the core of this approach is regional cooperation, which enhances dialogue, mutual learning, and collective action across borders.

-The SDSN’s work on governance, led by the Kuala Lumpur Office, focuses on institutional reform in Malaysia by conducting research and advocating for changes in key areas, such as access to information, constituency delimitation, the electoral system, parliamentary committees, shadow cabinets, political parties, political finance, the constituency development fund (CDF), and the Attorney General’s Chambers (AGC).
+In parallel, SDSN’s governance work—led by its SDSN Kuala Lumpur Office—focuses on institutional reform in Malaysia.
+This work combines rigorous research with policy advocacy across critical areas, including access to information, constituency delimitation, electoral systems, parliamentary committees, shadow cabinets, political parties and finance, the constituency development fund (CDF), and reforms to the Attorney General’s Chambers.

 Featured News